MingyeFeng/NodalWaDeN/README.md

    pip install matplotlib
    pip install obspy
    pip install torch
+   pip install h5py
    ```
+**Note:**

-> "Apply_NodalWaDen.py" will generate figures about comparison before and after denoising in the folder "./figs/denoise" for each teleseismic trace, and output SAC files in "./Denoise" and "./NoDenoise" folders.
+- "Apply_NodalWaDen.py" will generate figures about comparison before and after denoising in the folder "./figs", and output SAC files in "./Denoise" and "./NoDenoise" folders.

-> NodalWaDeN has been tested on both macOS and Ubuntu platforms
+- NodalWaDeN has been tested on both the macOS and Ubuntu platforms